Lindsay Inglis

-Major-General Lindsay Merritt Inglis, CB, CBE, DSO1, MC, ED (16 May 1894 – 17 March 1966) was a New Zealand military leader, lawyer and magistrate.

-Born in Mosgiel, Inglis volunteered for service in the New Zealand Expeditionary Force during the First World War.
-He served on the Western Front and won the Military Cross for his actions during the Battle of Flers-Courcelette.
+Major-General Lindsay Merritt Inglis, CB, CBE, DSO1, MC, ED (16 May 1894 – 17 March 1966) was a New Zealand military officer, lawyer and magistrate.
+Born in Mosgiel, he volunteered for service in the New Zealand Expeditionary Force during World War I. Inglis served on the Western Front and was awarded the Military Cross for his actions during the Battle of Flers-Courcelette.
 He ended the war as a company commander and returned to New Zealand in 1919.

-In civilian life, he was a solicitor and barrister in Timaru but also served in the Territorial Force.
-He volunteered for service during the Second World War and commanded the 4th Infantry Brigade in the campaigns in Crete and North Africa.
-He had two periods in command of the 2nd New Zealand Division.
-After the war, he was appointed to a military court of the Allied Control Commission, which administered occupied Germany.
+In civilian life, Inglis worked as a solicitor and barrister in Timaru and also served in the Territorial Force.
+He re-enlisted in the New Zealand Army during World War II and commanded the 4th Infantry Brigade in Allied campaigns in Crete and North Africa.
+Inglis had two periods in command of the 2nd New Zealand Division.
+After the war, he was appointed to a military court of the Allied Control Commission, which administered Allied-occupied Germany.
 He later served as chief judge of the Allied Control Commission's Supreme Court from 1947 to 1950.